 How to Screen a Rental Applicant Who Doesn't Provide an SSN

-Some applicants either can’t or decide not to provide a social security number (SSN) when applying to a rental.
+Some applicants either don’t have or decide not to provide a social security number (SSN) when applying to a rental.
 However, there are still effective ways to pull credit, eviction, and background reports.

 Why Would Applicants Be Without a Social Security Number?